Imprints of the redshift evolution of double neutron star merger rate on the signal to noise ratio distribution: Introduction

 Motivated by \citep{Schutz2011} and \citep{ChenHolz2014}, in this paper, we study the SNR distribution of compact binary mergers but for cosmological sources.
 For binary black hole mergers, their mass distribution is likely to influence the SNR distribution as much as the cosmological evolution ({ see for instance \cite{Vitale2016}}) which makes it difficult to disentangle the two effects. {However, that is not the case with DNS mergers as the masses are expected to vary over a relatively smaller range compared to binary black hole mergers.} The planned Cosmic Explorer (CE) will have enough sensitivity to detect DNS mergers with good SNR ($\sim 12$) up to a redshift of $\sim 5$~\citep{ET:Sathya, ET}.

 Considering CE sensitivity as representative of the third generation GW detector, in this paper, we study how the SNR distribution of DNS mergers observed by CE gets affected by the redshift evolution of their rate density and hence use the detected SNR distribution to probe the underlying redshift evolution of DNS mergers.
 Considering astrophysically motivated models for the redshift evolution of DNS merger rate density, we study how distinguishable are the resulting SNR distributions from each other.
-The novelty of the proposed method is that it does not rely on the direct measurement of distance or redshift but requires only the signal-to-noise ratios.
-We find that observations of the order of a few hundreds of DNS mergers are sufficient to distinguish between different redshift evolution models. {As the projected detection rate of DNS mergers by the third generation GW detectors is of the order a few hundreds to thousands~\citep{ArunET09}, one year of observation by CE may itself be sufficient to track the redshift evolution of DNS using this method.}
+We find that observations of the order of a few hundreds of DNS mergers are sufficient to distinguish between different redshift evolution models. {As the projected detection rate of DNS mergers by the third generation GW detectors is of the order a few hundreds to thousands~\citep{ArunET09}, one year of observation by CE may itself be sufficient to track the redshift evolution of DNS using this method.

 The paper is organized in the following way.
 In Sec.~\ref{sec.2} we consider the cosmological effects on the optimal SNR of compact binary sources.
 In Sec.~\ref{sec.3} we explore how the different DNS merger rate densities affect the SNR distributions.
 In Sec.~\ref{Statistical_tests} we discuss whether the distributions corresponding to all the merger rate densities are distinguishable from each other.